11rls11/ITESM-ICS-Schedule-Generator/SECURITY.md

 ## Reporting Vulnerabilities

 If you discover a security vulnerability in this project, please report it by contacting directly at [raymundo.lopzantiago@outlook.com].
-We will address it promptly.
+I'll address it promptly.

 ## Supported Versions